I feel guilty for putting my dog to sleep

 At the time of writing this, Jack is still with us and is now 13.
 He has diabetes and has lost his vision because of it.
 He is on a strict diet and gets insulin shots twice a day.
 Jack also has cushings disease, which came about a few months before diabetes.
 That’s a monthly medication he needs to be on.

 All in all, Jack is doing great and romps like a puppy….but his blindness hurts me.
 I hate that he can’t see me and will never see me again.
 He gets extra love.
 I hold him and talk to him a lot.

 My dogs are my life and the only bad thing about living with them is facing that unfortunate day when everything comes crashing down at the end.

 Time will heal, I promise.

-Losing your best friend, especially a dog or cat, is terrible.
+Losing your dog or cat is terrible.
 Since the writing of this post, my brother has lost his maltese, and a couple friends lost their dogs to old age.